 This is hard for so many people but again, practice makes it easier.
 There are tons of suggestions on how to deliver ‘no’ — you’ve heard them.
 If the answer isn’t a big hell ya, then say no. Or saying no opens your world up to say yes to what really matters.
 But the bottom line is it gets easier once you just start saying no. It feels uncomfortable at first but try saying no to two things this week.
 If you want to gather some strategies, take a look at my newspaper column “Your Ultimate Guide to Saying No”.

 My mantra is ‘manage your time by managing your calendar’.This technique keeps my life on track (most of the time) with these two pieces: time blocking and task lists.
 They go hand in hand to organize how I spend my time and energy.

 Find a task management tool that works for you.
-I love Wunderlist but there are many out there: Todist, Evernote, Reminders, Trello – to name a few.
+My two favorites are Wunderlist and Asana.
+I use Wunderlist for simple lists – my personal tasks, lists and projects.
+And I use Asana for bigger projects and to share with clients so we know who is doing what, when they are doing it and when it is done.
+But there are many out there: Todist, Evernote, Reminders, Trello – to name a few.
 Ideally, choose an app that syncs across your devices allowing you freedom to manage your lists on the fly.
 I create different lists for personal and work and track everything I have to do, along with due dates & prioritization.
 You can keep lists for other areas: grocery list, social media scheduling, big project.

 Do you have a clutter of tasks on loose pieces of paper or post its?
 Plug them into your task manager to further clean up your world.